 How To Open a WealthONE Bank of Canada Account

-There are three ways to open a Wealth One account.
-You can fill out the online application here for personal accounts or mail them at [email protected] for business accounts.
-Alternatively, you can open an account by calling them at 1-866-392-1088 or visit one of their three locations in North York, Markham, or Vancouver.
+Alternatively, you can open an account by calling them at 1-866-392-1088 or visit one of their two locations in North York and Vancouver.

 You will need to provide your basic personal info, social insurance number, and employment details.
 You must also be 19 years or older and a resident of Canada.